 As our nails and hair are largely composed of protein, the deficiency of this nutrient can adversely impact their appearance, texture, and health.
 It is also visible in the form of faded hair color, dull and lifeless hair, brittle and shineless nails, thinning of hair/hair loss, etc.

 Another sign of protein deficiency is that it can reduce the density of bones.
 Poor protein intake can cause your bones to become weaker and more susceptible to damage and fracture.
 People who eat a protein-deficient diet are at a high risk of broken bones, joint pain, and other bone-related diseases such as osteoporosis.
 Eating the right amount of protein helps preserve the density and strength of bones intact.
 (5)

 Protein gives you a feeling of fullness and satiety.
 It prevents frequent hunger pangs that can increase calorie intake in your body.
-In this way, adequate-protein intake helps in the prevention of excess consumption of calories in the body.
-However, when you do not consume the right amounts of protein in your diet, then it can lead to food cravings and unhealthy eating.
-All this can contribute to calorie surplus in the body that, in turn, leads to weight gain.
+In this way, adequate-protein intake helps prevent excess consumption of calories in the body.
+However, when you do not consume the right amounts of protein in your diet, it can lead to food cravings and unhealthy eating.
+All this can contribute to calorie surplus in the body, which leads to weight gain.